Daria: Broadcast and home media

 Daria ran from March 3, 1997, to January 21, 2002, on MTV.
-In August 1, 2016 (coinciding MTV's 35th anniversary of its original launch date), MTV's new, rebranded, nostalgia-themed, music video-aimed sister channel (formerly known as "VH1 Classic") aired reruns.
+On August 1, 2016 (coinciding MTV's 35th anniversary of its original launch date), MTV's new, rebranded, nostalgia-themed, music video-aimed sister channel (formerly known as "VH1 Classic") aired reruns.

 On May 28, 2002, Noggin issued a press release stating that Daria (and the TV film Is It Fall Yet?) would begin airing as part of Noggin's primetime block for teenagers, The N, in July 2002.
 The series' Noggin run began on July 2, 2002, and ended on June 17, 2006.

 On October 21, 1997, Sony Music released Daria on VHS, and on August 31, 1999, it also released Daria: Disfranchised also on VHS.

 In July 2004, co-creator Glenn Eichler said of possible DVD releases, "There's no distributor and no release date, but what there is is very strong interest from MTV in putting Daria out, and steady activity toward making that a reality".

 By July 2009, a DVD release for the series was planned for 2010.
 In January 2010, MTV released a teaser trailer on its website for Darias 2010 release.
 That May 11, Daria: The Complete Animated Series was released on DVD in North America by Paramount Home Entertainment.
 All 65 episodes and both TV movies are included in the set (Is It Fall Yet? is the full uncut version, while Is It College Yet? is a shorter TV edit; these were the versions that were released on their respective standalone DVDs in earlier years).
 Extras include the pilot episode, the music video "Freakin' Friends" by Mystik Spiral, "Daria Day" introductions as well as an animated top 10 music video countdown on MTV by Jane and Daria, cast and crew interviews, and a script for an unproduced Mystik Spiral spin-off show.
 The set, with all special features intact, was released on Region 4 PAL DVD on June 1, 2011.
 The Region 4 set was found to be encoded region free.

 In June 2018, Hulu acquired rights to stream Daria.
-Because of Disney's acquisition, the show was removed from Hulu at the end of September 2020 before it became available for streaming on CBS All Access (now known as Paramount+) in November 2020.
+Because of Disney's acquisition, the show was removed from Hulu at the end of September 2020 before it became available for streaming on Paramount+ in November 2020.